 University College Dublin is a walkable and green campus in Ireland, home to nearly 33,000 students.
-As the top business school in Ireland, the Lochlann Quinn School of Business offers many courses to study abroad students, and many chances to integrate into Irish culture.
+The Lochlann Quinn School of Business is the top business school in Ireland, and the UCD College of Engineering & Architecture is the largest engineering school in Ireland.
+The beautiful UCD College of Science is home to UCD's computer science department.
+UCD offers many courses to study abroad students, and many chances to integrate into Irish culture.
 Though UCD is located outside downtown Dublin, buses serve the campus for a 20-minute commute to the city center.
 The university offers many clubs, societies, and excursions to local and regional destinations.

 Dublin, the capital of the Republic of Ireland, enjoys one of the best settings of any European city.
 Stretching around the wide expanse of Dublin Bay, few parts of the city are far from the sights and smells of the sea, while many center-city streets seem to end in a vista of mountains.
 The principal city of Ireland for most of its thousand year history, it experienced a period of rapid expansion in the 18th century.
 Small by present-day international standards, Dublin has nevertheless the resources of a capital city with a full and varied cultural and intellectual life.
 With one of the youngest populations of Europe's major cities, Dublin offers an unusually congenial atmosphere for students.

 Dublin’s Phoenix Park is the largest walled park in Europe, twice the size of Central Park in New York and five times as large as Hyde Park in London.

 One of the largest monuments on UCD’s campus is Noah’s Egg, a large cast-bronze egg statue, which represents the beginning and potential of life.

 The program at University College Dublin is open to Wharton students and SEAS students.